Expert in Asset Development, Reservoir Engineering, Well Technology, and Strategic Planning

 Expert is capable of handling complex engineering assignments and generating high-quality results.
 He can lead peer-based risk and resource estimation processes while ensuring internal processes compliance, seeking input from peers to ensure technical high quality.
 As a consultant, he can recommend, propose and incorporate best practices in planning and executing any reservoir engineering activities.
 His experience includes both leadership and direct involvement in estimating hydrocarbon reserves in proven or prospective fields and work with the G&G team and Reserve Auditors to ensure a thorough and rigorous technical analysis that follows best industry practices.
 He can contribute to portfolio creation and improvement through strategic business decisions with partners.

-As asset manager, Expert has been involved and responsible for large capital infrastructure projects as asset manager, including Phase I & II CO2 projects, gas compression facilities, pipelines, water treatment plants, flow stations, and most recently in Kuwait Oil Company, water flood facility design, and complex depletion compression facilities from scratching.
+As asset manager, Expert has been involved and responsible for large capital infrastructure projects as asset manager, including Phase I & II CO2 projects, gas compression facilities, pipelines, water treatment plants, flow stations, and most recently in Employer, water flood facility design, and complex depletion compression facilities from scratching.
 He has also managed over 17 concurrent rig operations, 1.6 BScf/D and 50.000 Stb/D gas and production, 4 managers, 12 superintendents, and about 1.400 people.
 Alongside his 33+ years of experience, Expert has been able to mature and master managerial, technical and operational skills.

 Expert is actively involved in EOR/IOR strategy optimization, including involving near-miscible displacements and water injection.
 His main areas of expertise include: IOR/EOR (WF, CO2), formation damage identification & prevention, reservoir management valuation and key scenario screening via VOI/VOU, well technology options for field development and enhancement, and field production rejuvenation.

 Expert has published around 11 technical papers internationally.
-In the most recent 14 years, he has been acting as senior advisor/consultant to Kuwait Oil Company (5 years), where he is involved in the highly complex unconventional North Kuwait fields, including Kerogen, shaly sands, tight carbonate formations, and dual /k-carbonate/dolomite systems, and as Corporate Gas Development Manager (9 years).
+In the most recent 14 years, he has been acting as senior advisor/consultant to Employer (5 years), where he is involved in the highly complex unconventional North Kuwait fields, including Kerogen, shaly sands, tight carbonate formations, and dual /k-carbonate/dolomite systems, and as Corporate Gas Development Manager (9 years).
 In this capacity Expert is responsible for the short-, mid-, and long-term asset development strategies and technology plan.

 In 1998 worked with PEMEX General Manager- Production in DF, as a Sr. Advisor to improved production performance in all assets nationwide